 Our trading positions are subject to regulatory market risk capital requirements if they meet the regulatory definition of a "covered position."
-A covered position is generally defined by U.S. banking regulators as an on- or off-balance sheet position associated with the organization's trading activities that is free of any restrictions on its tradability, but does not include intangible assets, certain credit derivatives recognized as guarantees and certain equity positions not publicly traded.
-All FX and commodity positions are considered covered positions, regardless of the accounting treatment they receive.
+A covered position is generally defined by the U.S. Agencies as an on- or off-balance sheet position associated with the organization's trading activities that is free of any restrictions on its tradability, but does not include intangible assets. certain credit derivatives recognized as guarantees and certain equity positions not publicly traded.
+All FX and commodity positions are considered covered positions. regardless of the accounting treatment they receive.
 The identification of covered positions for inclusion in our market risk capital framework is governed by our trading and market risk guidelines, which outline the standards we use to determine whether a trading position is a covered position.

 Our covered positions consist primarily of the trading portfolios held by our Global Markets business.
 They also arise from certain positions held by our Global Treasury group.
 These trading positions include products such as foreign exchange spot, foreign exchange forwards, non-deliverable forwards, foreign exchange options, foreign exchange funding swaps, currency futures, financial futures and interest rate futures.
 New activities are analyzed to determine if the positions arising from such new activities meet the definition of a covered position and conform to our trading and market risk guidelines.
-This documented analysis, including any decisions with respect to market risk treatments, must receive approval from the CMRC.
+This documented analysis, including any decisions with respect to market risk treatments, must receive approval from the Covered Positions Working Group which reports to the BOC.